celador/ForceCode/README.md

 ## Change Log

+* 3.5.8
+    * Detection of other SFDX extensions is handled automatically now.
+No more need to have the sfdxCompatibility option in the force.json.
+    * Added option to retrieve metadata for files (Only working with packages and with the retrieve/refresh command for now.
+Currently the metadata will not save to the org.
+Add the handleMetaFiles: true option to enable) Also, when handleMetaFiles is false, the deploy and package retrieval options won't be in the menu, as they rely on metadat.
+The deploy function is currently broke, feel free to try and help fix it.
+I currently get "invalid uri /services/soap/m/39.0" as an error message...any ideas???
 * 3.5.7
     * Fixed compatibility issue with other SFDX extensions by adding sfdxCompatibility option to force.json config (See configuration section above for details)
 * 3.5.6